-Assignment Total Point Value Percentage of Course Grade 3 Out-of-Class Essays (150 pts. each) 450 45% 1 In-Class Essay + Revised Final Draft (150 pts.)
+Assignment Total Point Value Percentage of Course Grade 3 Out-of-Class Essays (150 pts. each) 450 45% 1 In-Class Essay + Revised Draft (150 pts.)
 150 15% 1 In-Class Final (100 pts.)
-100 10% 10 Online Weekly Writing Responses (15 pts. each) 150 15% 10 Reading Quizzes (5 pts. each) 50 5% Participation for the Semester 100 10%
+100 10% 10 Online Canvas Responses (15 pts. each) 150 15% 10 Reading Quizzes (5 pts. each) 50 5% Participation 100 10%

-Assignment submissions: Each major out-of-class essay will be submitted as a hard copy in a portfolio in class, and electronically on Canvas by the beginning of class on the scheduled due date.
-All writing responses will be submitted on Canvas by the beginning of class on each day listed on the course schedule.
+Assignment submissions: Each major out-of-class essay will be submitted electronically on Canvas by the beginning of class on the scheduled due date.
+Attendance is mandatory on due dates for all major essays; missing class on a major assignment due date will result in a five-point deduction from the final essay grade.
+All Canvas responses will be submitted on Canvas by the beginning of class on each day listed on the course schedule.